Last reviewed December 2024

 Tribal casinos in Minnesota operate under a combination of state law, tribal ordinance, and tribal-state compacts.
 The United States Congress passed the Indian Gaming Regulatory Act in 1988, codifying gambling on Indian land (see U.S. Code Title 25, Chapter 29: Indian Gaming Regulation and Minnesota Statutes Chapter 3.9221).

+Since the early 2000s, debate has grown over whether or not sports betting should be legal.
 In May 2018, United States Supreme Court ruled "that a federal law that bars states from legalizing sports betting violates the anti-commandeering doctrine.
 Their decision not only opens the door for states around the country to allow sports betting, but it also could give significantly more power to states generally, on issues ranging from the decriminalization of marijuana to sanctuary cities" (see "Opinion analysis: Justices strike down federal sports gambling law" in SCOTUSblog).

 Legislative History